Colorful Easter Eggs – No Kit Required

 - Use a yellow or white crayon to draw designs on eggs before dying.
-The crayon will repel the dye and leave a light colored drawing on the Easter egg.
+The crayon will repel the dye and leave a light-colored drawing on the Easter egg.
 Kids can write their names or draw Easter bunnies or chicks on their eggs.

 - Tie Dye your eggs – wrap eggs in a piece of cheesecloth, twist small bunches of the cloth and secure with rubber bands.
 Place in the dye and leave for 10 to 15 minutes.

 - Botanical designs – using ferns or small leaves, place the leaves on the eggs and wrap with cheesecloth or netting.
-Tie cloth securely and place egg in dye for 10 to 15 minutes.
+Tie cloth securely and place the egg in the dye for 10 to 15 minutes.

 Raise Hens That Lay Easter Eggs!

 Forget about all that dye and raise a variety of chickens that lay colorful eggs.
 Here are some of the breeds that lay different colored eggs for Easter eggs every day: